BACKGROUND & EDUCATION

-I grew up among people with minds so small that failing to put up curtains on your window could be cause for them to stop
+I grew up among people with minds so tight that failing to put up curtains on your window could be cause for them to stop

 greeting you on the street.
 Imagine then, to be the only one searching for contact with foreigners, learning English and Russian

 and Hungarian and French; imagine having an interest in countries beyond "The Wall".

 I grew up among people so much rooted in the old that the way they told Grimm's fairy tales to me as a child I thought these